-Summer travel season is almost here and a question I’m often asked is how I stay healthy while traveling.
+Summer travel season is here and a question I’m often asked is how I stay healthy while traveling.
 So to answer that question I’ve compiled a list of my essential healthy tips that I’ve accumulated over many years of traveling.
 These summer travel tips will help you stick to a nourishing healthy routine and ensure nothing stands in the way of you and your summer adventure!

 First things first – get organized!

 If you’re anything like me the build-up to the departure date of a trip can be stressful and in order to stay healthy and keep our immune systems strong, we must keep stress at bay!
 This is where a little “vacation prep” and organization really comes in handy:

 - As soon as I book a trip, I start building my to-do lists.
 Having a visual of all the things I need to do to prep for a trip really helps to relieve any anxiety.
 I cross things off as I get them done and I find this works as a great stress reliever.
 Some examples of things I put on my lists are – pet boarding reservations, changing cell phone packages, what to pack, house-sitter confirmations, currency exchange info, shopping items, toiletry lists, etc.

 - I like to print out my entire itinerary including flight information, hotel bookings, hotel information, rental car reservations, local area info and make copies of my passport.
 I put everything into a travel binder that is easily organized by each day of the trip.
 It fits perfectly in my carry on luggage.
 Cell service isn’t always reliable so having an actual hard copy of everything at my fingertips is super helpful!